alajusticia/laravel-logins/README.md

 This package comes with a modified Eloquent user provider that retrieve remembered users from the logins table, allowing each session to have its own remember token and giving us the ability to revoke sessions individually.

-In your `config/auth.php` configuration file, use the `logins` driver in the user providers list for the users you want to track:
+In your `auth.php` configuration file, use the `logins` driver in the user providers list for the users you want to track:

 ```php
 'providers' => [